We performed a comparison between Amazon AWS and Red Hat OpenShift on IBM Cloud based on real PeerSpot user reviews.

 More Red Hat OpenShift on IBM Cloud Pricing and Cost Advice →

 Amazon AWS is ranked 2nd in PaaS Clouds with 250 reviews while Red Hat OpenShift on IBM Cloud is ranked 16th in PaaS Clouds with 7 reviews.
 Amazon AWS is rated 8.4, while Red Hat OpenShift on IBM Cloud is rated 8.2.
 The top reviewer of Amazon AWS writes "Reliable with good security but is difficult to set up".
 On the other hand, the top reviewer of Red Hat OpenShift on IBM Cloud writes "Communication can be built on any cloud and that is a big advantage for customers".
-Amazon AWS is most compared with Linode, OpenShift, Microsoft Azure, SAP Cloud Platform and Oracle Cloud Infrastructure (OCI), whereas Red Hat OpenShift on IBM Cloud is most compared with Google Cloud and Microsoft Azure.
+Amazon AWS is most compared with Linode, Red Hat OpenShift, Microsoft Azure, SAP Cloud Platform and Oracle Cloud Infrastructure (OCI), whereas Red Hat OpenShift on IBM Cloud is most compared with Google Cloud and Microsoft Azure.
 See our Amazon AWS vs. Red Hat OpenShift on IBM Cloud report.

 See our list of best PaaS Clouds vendors.